Education Studies (EDUC)

 EDUC 202.
 Educational Psychology in Classrooms.
 4.

-An interdisciplinary approach drawing heavily upon theories of developmental psychology.
-This course provides a foundation for understanding the classroom as an instructional system.
-Theories of knowledge, development and learning provide a context for field experiences in schools.
-Psychology.
-A minimum of five hours of fieldwork in the public schools is required.
+An interdisciplinary approach drawing heavily upon theories of developmental psychology and its application to planning, teaching, and learning.
+This course provides a foundation for understanding the classroom as an instructional system and what it means to effectively plan and teach and how educators should view students as individual learners, with unique contexts.
+Theories of knowledge, development, and learning provide a context for future field experiences in schools.

 EDUC 203.
 Contemporary/Historical Issues in Education.
 4.